markmckeown/digby/README.md

     *   Key metadata pages (root page, master pages, free directory pages) are fixed at a single block.
     *   Overflow pages use the minimum number of blocks required (similar to ZFS), managed by a slab allocator.
 *   **Copy-On-Write (COW)**: Implements shadowing/clones based on the *"B-trees, Shadowing, and Clones"* paper, similar to the approaches used in ZFS, Bcachefs, and LMDB.
-*   **Simplified Deletion**: Implements deletion without requiring complex tree rebalancing, based on the *"Deletion Without Rebalancing in Multiway Search Trees"* paper.
+*   **Simplified Deletion**: Implements deletion without tree rebalancing, based on the *"Deletion Without Rebalancing in Multiway Search Trees"* paper.
 *   **Data Integrity and Security**:
     *   **Checksums**: Option to use either `xxhash32` (32 bits) or `xxhash3` (64 bits) for page integrity verification.
     *   **Encryption**: Optional AES-128-GCM encryption for all stored content, leveraging its built-in cryptographic integrity checks.
+    *   **Embedded Physical Identity**: Detects mis-directed writes and allows recovery if using a mirror, based on *"Parity Lost and Parity Regained"*.
+    *   **Page Version Mirror**: Detects lost-writes and allows recovery if using a mirror, based on *"Parity Lost and Parity Regained"*.
+    *   **Built in RAID-0/Mirror**: Support for a mirror of the database were all blocks are duplicated on write to another file within COW.
+Allows automatic repair of page corruption, lost writes and mis-directed writes similar to ZFS.
 *   **Compression**:
-    *   Head and tail compression in B+ tree nodes per "B-trees Are Back: Engineering Fast and Pageable Node Layouts" and "An Evaluation of B-tree Compression Techniques".
+    *   Head and tail compression in B+ tree nodes per *"B-trees Are Back: Engineering Fast and Pageable Node Layouts"* and *"An Evaluation of B-tree Compression Techniques".*
     *   Optional LZ4 compression for large keys and values.
-*   **Large Scale**: 64-bit page numbers support extremely large databases (56 bits for effective addressing, 4 bits used to encode page block count and 4 bits for page type).
+*   **Large Scale**: 64-bit page numbers support extremely large databases (58 bits for block addressing, 4 bits used to encode page block count exponent, 4 bits for page type and 8 bits page mirror version).
+With 4K blocks this allows 1EiB database.
 *   **Transactions**: Supports ACID transactions to make multiple atomic changes isolated from readers.
 Currently supports a single concurrent writer (RCU-style via COW) with durable updates synced to disk.
-*  **RAID-0 Mirror Support**: Support for block duplication to a mirror file, all block writes are duplicated to the mirror.
-If a block becomes corrupt and checksum fails the block will be repaired from the mirror, functionality is similar to ZFS ability to repair itself.
+AD are

 ## Getting Started